quickemu-project/quickemu/README.md

 ## openSUSE Guest

-`quickemu` supports openSUSE Leap and Tumbleweed.
+`quickemu` supports openSUSE Leap, Tumbleweed and MicroOS.

 For the installation to complete properly, on the "Installation Settings" screen, you need to disable the "Update NVRAM" option.